 But copywriters who understand the psychology of storytelling do not encourage small businesses to share those stories.
 Instead, you’ll get more mileage from telling certain types of stories, geared toward your marketing goals and your purpose.

-Business stories can be very different from personal stories (For more, I just published Episode 60 of my podcast – on Apple, Spotify and your favorite platform.
+Business stories can be very different from personal stories (For more, visit Episode #60 of the Strategic Storytelling podcast.)

 Certain stories will be especially powerful for achieving brand clarity and ending fuzzy brand syndrome.
 You can download your free guide here.